-Cash invested at December 31, 2021, in mutual funds, directly or through the centralized management of the Institut Mérieux group, amounted to €43.7 million.
+Cash invested as of December 31, 2022, in mutual funds, directly or through the centralized management of the Institut Mérieux group, amounted to €22.4 million.
 The Company has and will have significant capital requirements to finance its research and development, particularly preclinical and clinical trials of its products under development.